Gunnar Torfi Steinarsson's Resume

 About

 Steering the technological helm at Noona, I've been instrumental in leveraging React Native to craft innovative mobile experiences for many years.
 As the former CTO of Noona, I devoted more than seven years to shaping our technology vision and ensuring our native and web apps were at par with the best in the industry.
 As a co-founder, my responsibilities spanned multiple domains including product development, engineering, SEO optimization, DevOps, and CI/CD pipeline management.
 I've also had to learn a lot about the business side of things, working closely with the CEO and the rest of the team.
+Most recently, I have been core to building a greenfield AI-first workflow platform — designing and shipping production-grade AI automations, internal agents, and RAG systems that eliminate manual bottlenecks across engineering and support.
 In later years, I've also been contributing back to the community by making contributions to Expo and other React Native libraries, primarily through my own library, Sonner Native, a React Native port of the popular web toast library Sonner.

 Work Experience